 13) In all league and cup matches the order of play shall be nominated by the team captains before the match commences.

-14(b) Each club shall submit a list of players to the Registrar by the end of April, after which those players will be allowed to play for their club at any time for the rest of the season, subject to the limitations in Rule 14(a).
-New registrations may be added to this list until 31st July, with the clubs responsible for advising the Registrar of new BCGBA numbers as soon as possible.
+14(b) Each club shall submit their complete South Yorkshire list of registered players (both primary and secondary lists) before their first fixture of the season, after which those players will be allowed to play for their club at any time for the rest of the season, subject to the limitations in rule 14(a).
+New registrations may be added to this list until 31st July, but any player not correctly registered with SYCGBA will be deemed an illegal player and subject (retrospectively if necessary) to rule 14(a) penalties.

 15) League fixtures shall be played according to the dates arranged in the fixture lists, but can be brought forward with consent of both teams.
 If a game is postponed, the Registrar must be advised by the home team within 48 hours of the scheduled date and a replay date agreed within 7 days, with the Registrar being informed of the new date.
 Matches should not be postponed within 24 hours of the due date unless the green is unfit, when rule 21 will apply.
 If a new date cannot be agreed the Registrar must be informed and the Registrar will make a decision referring to the Committee as necessary.
 Failure to comply with this ruling will result in a £1.00 fine.